Dimensions of Diversity in Human Perceptions of Algorithmic Fairness: Methodology

 For each of the eight features, respondents were shown a description of the scenario and asked whether they agreed that it was fair to use the feature for bail decisions using a 7-point Likert scale (1 = ``Strongly Disagree,'' 7 = ``Strongly Agree'').
 The responses to these questions are the study's dependent variables.

 Following survey methodology best practices~\cite{redmiles2017summary}, which suggest re-using previously used and already pre-tested survey questions in future research, we draw the phrasing of the scenario and the fairness perception questions from the pre-validated approach of \citet{grgic2018human}.
-Figure \ref{fig:question} shows an example vignette for the feature \emph{race}.
+Figure \ref{fig:question} in the Appendix shows an example vignette for the feature \emph{race}.
 The eight vignettes were shown in random order to avoid order bias \cite{redmiles2017summary, groves2011survey}.
 Respondents then answered two attention-check questions, which we used for quality assurance.
 The attention-check questions were instructed-response items, in which respondents were instructed to select a specific response option in a multiple-choice question.
 Similar questions are commonly employed for identifying inattentive respondents in online surveys \cite{meade2012identifying}.

 Next, respondents answered a series of questions concerning their personal experiences.
 Respondents were asked whether they had (1) heard or read anything related to COMPAS before taking the survey; if (2) they or (3) their close friends or relatives held a job or have education in a law or crime-related field; and if they had ever (4) attended a bail hearing or (5) served on a jury.
+The considered personal experiences vary with respect to their closeness to the task at hand, ranging from close experiences with bail decisions (4), and close experiences with the legal system (2 and 5) to superficial familiarity with the decision context (1) or the legal system (3).
 Finally, we gathered data about respondents' demographics: age, gender, race, education, and political leaning.

-The experience and demographics questions were shown in random order, respectively, and were optional, i.e., respondents had the option to opt out of responding to these questions.
+The experience questions were shown first in random order, followed by demographic questions shown in random order.
+Both sets of questions were optional, i.e., respondents had the option to opt out of responding to them.
 These responses comprise the study's independent variables.
 The exact phrasing of the aforementioned survey questions is listed in Table \ref{tbl:survey_questions} in the Appendix.